Back to blog

 If something can be solved with an off-the-shelf model and a clean dataset, it's not one of our challenges.

 The problems we take on are ambiguous, interconnected, and constantly shifting.
 They force you to think across disciplines, adapt your approach, and sometimes redefine the problem entirely.
-Real intelligence isn't about perfect accuracy on a frozen dataset—it's about resilience: handling noisy data, changing environments, and unexpected attacks without falling apart.
+Real intelligence is not about perfect accuracy on a frozen dataset.
+It is about resilience: handling noisy data, changing environments, and unexpected attacks without falling apart.

 Our challenges span everything from huge multimodal datasets to low-resource scenarios where creativity and generalization matter more than brute force.